VimsecAu/kb/m365/baselines/aad.md

   Access controls > Grant > Grant Access > <b>Require device to be marked as compliant</b> and <b>Require Microsoft Entra ID hybrid joined device</b> > For multiple controls > <b>Require one of the selected controls</b>
 </pre>

-## 4. Centralized Log Collection
+## 4. centralised Log Collection

 This section provides policies to reduce security risks related to the lack of security logs, which hampers security visibility.

 ### Policies
 #### MS.AAD.4.1v1
-Security logs SHALL be sent to the agency's security operations center for monitoring.
+Security logs SHALL be sent to the company's security operations centre for monitoring.

 <!--Policy: MS.AAD.4.1v1; Criticality: SHALL -->
-- _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting logs in the agency’s centralized security detection infrastructure.
+- _Rationale:_ The security risk of not having visibility into cyber attacks is reduced by collecting logs in the company's centralised security detection infrastructure.
 This makes security events available for auditing, query, and incident response.
 - _Last modified:_ June 2023
 - _Note:_ The following Microsoft Entra ID logs (configured in diagnostic settings), are required: `AuditLogs, SignInLogs, RiskyUsers, UserRiskEvents, NonInteractiveUserSignInLogs, ServicePrincipalSignInLogs, ADFSSignInLogs, RiskyServicePrincipals, ServicePrincipalRiskEvents, EnrichedOffice365AuditLogs, MicrosoftGraphActivityLogs`.
 If managed identities are used for Azure resources, also send the `ManagedIdentitySignInLogs` log type.
 If the Microsoft Entra ID Provisioning Service is used to provision users to software-as-a-service (SaaS) apps or other systems, also send the `ProvisioningLogs` log type.
 - _Note:_ Agencies can benefit from security detection capabilities offered by the CISA Cloud Log Aggregation Warehouse (CLAW) system.
 Agencies are urged to send the logs to CLAW.
 Contact CISA at cyberliason@cisa.dhs.gov to request integration instructions.